TomaszSuchan/hyRAD/wetlab.md

 | BSA (10 mg/μl)                         | 0.35        |
 | T4 DNA polymerase (3 U/μl)             | 0.2         |

 Add 5 μl of the master mix B4 to 30 μl of the DNA (total volume = 35 μl).
+Keep on ice when assembling the reaction.

 Incubate for 15 min at 12°C.